cypress-io/events-sdk-node/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version of the _Node_ SDK**
-Please mention the version of the Rudder Node SDK you are using (e.g., Node SDK v1.0.0).
+Please mention the version of the Hightouch Node SDK you are using (e.g., Node SDK v1.0.0).

 **SDK initialisation snippet**
 Share the code snippet used for initializing the Node SDK.